ibm-cloud-docs/vpc/bare_metal_server_manage.md

 - `user_data` specifies any optional user data
 - `default_trusted_profile` changes or removes the default trusted profile

-When using a `default_trusted_profile`, reinitializing the bare metal server includes the same `"auto_link"` parameter that is defined for the `default_trusted_profile` to determine whether the links the trusted profile to the bare metal server as part of the reinitialization process.
+When you use a `default_trusted_profile`, reinitializing the bare metal server includes the same `"auto_link"` parameter that is defined for the `default_trusted_profile` to determine whether the links the trusted profile to the bare metal server as part of the reinitialization process.
 Trusted profiles that were previously linked to the bare metal server before the reinitialization process remain linked.
 The reinitialization process doesn't remove the link to IAM trusted profiles.
 To prevent the trusted profile from remaining linked to the bare metal server, change the `"auto_link"` parameter to `false`.

 ### Updating the firmware for a bare metal server by using the API
 {: #update-firmware-bare-metal-servers-API}